-Most of the activity of Gilat Colombia consists of operating subsidized projects for the government of Colombia (the "Compartel Projects" and the "Schools Project, together the "Projects").
-The Compartel Projects were awarded to Gilat's Colombian subsidiaries in 1999 and 2002 and the School Project was awarded to Gilat's Colombian subsidiary in 2011.
+Most of the activity of Gilat Colombia consists of operating subsidized projects for the governmental authority, Compartel (collectively, the Compartel Projects).
+The Compartel Projects were originally awarded to Gilat's Colombian subsidiaries in 1999 and 2002 and were extended several times.
+Additional Compartel project that was awarded to the subsidiary in 2011 was completed in December 2013 and the current Compartel project was awarded to the subsidiary in 2013.

 As required by the Projects' bid documents, the Group established trusts (the "Trusts") and entered into governing Trust Agreements (one for each project awarded) (collectively, the "Trust Agreements").
 The Trusts were established for the purpose of holding the network equipment, processing payments to subcontractors, and holding the funds received through the subsidy (the "Subsidy") until they are released in accordance with the terms of the Subsidy and paid to the Group.
-The Trusts are a mechanism to allow the Colombia government to review amounts to be paid with the Subsidy and verify that such funds are used in accordance with the transaction document of the project and the terms of the Subsidy.
-The Group generates revenues from the Subsidy, as well as from the use of the network that the Group operates.
+The Trusts are a mechanism to allow the Colombia government to review amounts to be paid with the Subsidy and verify that such funds are used in accordance with the terms of the network that Gilat Colombia generates revenues from the Subsidy, as well as from the use of the network that Gilat Colombia operates.

-The Trusts are considered VIEs and the Group is identified as the primary beneficiary of the Trusts.
+The Trusts are considered VIEs and Gilat Colombia is identified as the primary beneficiary of the Trusts.

 Under ASC 810 the Company performs ongoing reassessments of whether it is the primary beneficiary of a VIE.
-As the assessment of Company's management is that the Company has the power to direct the activities of a VIE that most significantly impact the VIE's activities (it is responsible for establishing and operating the networks), and the obligation to absorb losses of the VIE that could potentially be significant to the VIE and the right to receive benefits from the VIE that could potentially be significant to the VIE economic performance, it was therefore concluded by management that the Company is the primary beneficiary of the Trusts.
+As the assessment of Company's management is that the Company has the power to direct the activities of a VIE that most significantly impact the VIE's activities (it is responsible for establishing and operating the networks), and the obligation to absorb losses of the VIE that could potentially be significant to the VIE and the right to receive benefits from the VIE that could potentially be significant to the VIE accouncil performance, it was therefore concluded by management that the Company is the primary beneficiary of the Trusts.
 As such, the Trusts were consolidated in the financial statements of the Company since their inception.

-As of December 31, 2012 and December 31, 2011, the Trusts' assets, amounted to \$6,074 and \$1,549, respectively.
+As of December 31, 2013 and December 31, 2012, the Trusts' assets amounted to \$ 3,221 and \$ 6,074, respectively.
 These assets are consolidated within the financial statements of the Company and are classified as "Restricted cash held by trustees" and "Other current assets".

-As of December 31, 2012 and 2011, the Trusts' liabilities, mainly classified as "Short-term advances from customers, held by trustees" are consolidated within the financial statements of the Company and amounted to \$ 4,448 and \$ 1,555, respectively.
+As of December 31, 2012, the Trusts' liabilities amounted to \$ 4,448.
+These liabilities are consolidated within the financial statements of the Company and mainly classified as "Short-term advances from customers, held by trustees".